harungokcegoz/lover/README.md

 ➙ Sketches: A feature to create and share sketches, with the added functionality of displaying them as widgets.

 ➙ Romantic Quizzes: A collection of quizzes designed for couples to engage with and learn more about each other.

+This project is still in progress.
+Forgive me for missing parts.

 Throughout the development process, I aim to enhance my skills in Swift patterns/designs, data structures, optionals, structs, classes, networking, and Firebase integration.
 This project serves as a foundation for building proficiency in Swift and UIKit, preparing me for more complex projects in the future.